lyz-code/repository-orm/docs/repositories.md

 `apply_migrations`
 : Run the migrations of the repository schema.

+`close`
+: Close the connection to the database.

 !!! note ""
     Changes in the repository aren't persisted until you run `repo.commit()`.